silverfs/wikijs-datadump/manuals/cybersec/BoK/network-intrusion-detection-and-prevention.md

 There are more rules, but I'll not touch them for now.

 At this point, my router crashed.
 I successfully rebooted but couldn't start up Suricata on my WAN connection.
 Removing the rule category didn't help either.
 I tried changing from vmnet and eventually reinstalled suricata, but to no avail.
+The guide was a big help, but even without it, I learned a lot about Suricata and how to set it up.
+Watching some videos showed how to successfully deply an IDS on a router and how to use it to monitor and block IPs.
+I contacted a classmate and we discussed the Suricata deployment.
+I will try to continue later when I have some time left, until then, I will focus on other assignments.

 <br />